cheqd/product-docs/ledger-resources/using-on-ledger-resources-to-support-anoncreds/revocation-registry-entry-object.md

 `did:cheqd:mainnet:zF7rhDBfUt9d1gJPjx7s1J/resources/9d26b902-555d-43bd-bac3-0bedeb462887`

-{% hint style="info" %}
-Unlike in Hyperledger Indy implementations, cheqd uses a **unique identifier for each specific Revocation Registry Entry ID**.
+> Unlike in Hyperledger Indy implementations, cheqd uses a **unique identifier for each specific Revocation Registry Entry ID**.
 This enables better indexing and searchability.
-{% endhint %}

-{% hint style="warning" %}
-For conformance with the cheqd AnonCreds Object Method, each Revocation Registry Entry **MUST** be created in the **same Collection** as the Revocation Registry Definition Object.
+>For conformance with the cheqd AnonCreds Object Method, each Revocation Registry Entry **MUST** be created in the **same Collection** as the Revocation Registry Definition Object.
-{% endhint %}

 ### cheqd Revocation Registry Entry Object Content